chinamike65/hugo-tuolesi/content/book3/book3en.md

 It can be said that every word is as precious as gold.

-In particular, the Extensive Treatise on the Steps of the Path to Enlightenment and The Great Treatise on the Steps of the Path of Tantric Buddhism pointed out many subtle mistakes in practice, which are even more precious to later generations of disciples.
+In particular, The Great Treatise on the Stages of the Path of Enlightenment and The  Great Exposition of Tantra pointed out many subtle mistakes in practice, which are even more precious to later generations of disciples.
 The master also cultivated many eminent monks and great virtues, saved countless sentient beings, and reinvigorated Tibetan Buddhism, just like the reappearance of the Buddha.

 Master Tsongkhapa's special qualities and merits are innumerable and inconceivable.
 For example, the master foresaw that sentient beings in the turbid world would be troubled and have difficulty in practicing diligently.

 For the sake of all beings in the last days to be able to study, and for the Gelugpa to live for a long time in the world, the master is merciful.
-During the retreat of Olka Cholung, he made thirty-seven offerings of mantra a million times, and his wrists were worn through and he could see the bones.
+During the retreat of Olka Cholung, he made thirty-seven point mandala offerings a million times, and his wrists were worn through and he could see the bones.
 He dedicated the merits of this offering to the practitioners of later generations.

 Therefore, disciples of later generations who study the Gelug school are generally wealthier and live longer.